• ABOUT

 • Duration: 2.5 years full-time

-• Submission of practitioner project reports or equivalent portfolio.
+• Submission of practitioner project reports or portfolio

 • Pass with minor revisions